-- 62. On the evening of March 17, 2025, Dr. Khan Suri was coming back home from teaching and attending iftar (the evening meal eaten to break the daily fast during the holy month of Ramadan).
+- 56. On the evening of March 17, 2025, Dr. Khan Suri was coming back home from teaching and attending iftar (the evening meal eaten to break the daily fast during the holy month of Ramadan).
 He noticed a dark-colored vehicle that appeared to be following him and several other black, unmarked cars near his apartment building.
 As he was about to enter the building, a man wearing a face covering and dark military-like clothing approached him and asked if he was Badar.
 Dr. Khan Suri answered that he was.
-He noticed that several other officers were present nearby. - 63.
-Dr. Khan Suri called his wife and asked her to come downstairs and bring his passport and documents because he was being detained.
-The officers then handcuffed Dr. Khan Suri and put him into one of the unmarked vehicles. - After his wife arrived and asked the officers who they were, they responded they 64. were from "Homeland Security."
-When he was in the car, Dr. Khan Suri asked that his wife be allowed to give him his passport and documents.
-Ms. Saleh brought the documents from inside the home, but the officers did not allow her to hand them to Dr. Khan Suri.
-Instead, the officers took Dr. Suri's passport and DS-2019 form. - 65.
-Dr. Khan Suri repeatedly asked why he was being arrested.
-An officer told him that his student visa had been revoked.
-Dr. Khan Suri clarified that he had an exchange visa, not a student visa.
-The officer told him it was the same thing, and that it was also revoked.
-Once he was in the car, one of the officers stated to Dr. Khan Suri that he was being arrested because of his "social media," and that someone at a very high level at the Secretary of State's office does not want him there.
-One of the officers told him that he was going to be deported to his country.
-When Dr. Khan Suri asked when he would be deported, the officer responded: "today."
+He noticed that several other officers were present nearby. - 57.
+Dr. Khan Suri called his wife and asked her to come downstairs because he was being detained.
+After his wife arrived and asked the officers who they were, they responded they were from "Homeland Security."
+When he was in the car, Dr. Khan Suri asked that his wife be allowed to bring his passport and documents from inside the home.
+Ms. Saleh brought the documents, but the officers did not allow her to hand them to Dr. Khan Suri.
+Instead, the officers took Dr. Suri's passport and DS-2019 form.